charliecalvert/CloudNotes/Assignments/React/ReactGitMenu.md

 }
 ```

-We do it like this for the home menu:
+And we will, in time do it like this for the home menu, where we use **exact path**:

 ```HTML
 <Route exact path="/" component={GitUser}/>